seandstewart/bardly/pending/romances/cymbeline/12-player-alt.md

 I must aboard to-morrow.

 Therefore I shall beseech you, if you please
-To greet your lord with writing, do’t to-night:
+To greet your lord with writing, do't to-night:
 I have outstood my time; which is material
 To the tender of our present.

 **IMOGEN**
 I will write.
 Send your trunk to me; it shall safe be kept,
 And truly yielded you.
-You’re very welcome.
+You're very welcome.

 *Exeunt*

 ## ACT II

 ### SCENE I. Britain.
-Before Cymbeline’s palace.
+Before Cymbeline's palace.

 *Enter CLOTEN and two Lords*

 **CLOTEN**
 I am not vexed more at any thing in the earth: a
-pox on’t!
+pox on't!
 I had rather not be so noble as I am;
 they dare not fight with me, because of the queen my
 mother: every Jack-slave hath his bellyful of
 fighting, and I must go up and down like a cock that